One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Method

-\paragraph{Import Dependency Graph} For cross-file resolution, import dependency graph that statically emulates Python’s module loading semantics is built.
-Import statements introduce bindings that map local symbols to exported symbols of target modules, including re-exports and \texttt{\_\_all\_\_}-based filtering.
-Resolution may therefore traverse multiple modules before reaching a concrete definition.
+\paragraph{Import Dependency Graph} Cross-file resolution relies on an import dependency graph that statically emulates the module loading semantics.
+Import statements introduce bindings from local names to exported symbols of target modules, including re-exports and \texttt{\_\_all\_\_}-based filtering, and resolution may traverse multiple modules before reaching a concrete definition.